Pihlqvist/zulip/g21/Report.md

 We modified the unittest to check the values of the ‘old_value’ and ‘new_value’ columns we added.
 The modified values can be found in the updated [TestRealmAuditLog](https://github.com/Pihlqvist/zulip/blob/issue-10274/zerver/tests/test_audit_log.py#L19-L166).

+We also modified the unittest to check the values of the ‘old_value’ and ‘new_value’ columns we added in the [StripeTestCase](https://github.com/Pihlqvist/zulip/blob/issue-10274/corporate/tests/test_stripe.py#L579), as the RealAuditLog keeps track on when a stripe card customer is created.

 ## The refactoring carried out

 ![Before Refactoring](https://github.com/Pihlqvist/zulip/blob/master/g21/ULM-Before_refactoring.png "Before Refactoring")